 1801 – French astronomer Jean-Louis Pons made his first comet discovery.
 In the next 27 years he discovered another 36 comets, more than any other person in history.

-1804 – Vice President of the United States Aaron Burr mortally wounds former Secretary of the Treasury Alexander Hamilton in a duel.
+1804 – A duel occurs in which the Vice President of the United States Aaron Burr mortally wounds former Secretary of the Treasury Alexander Hamilton.

-1833 – Noongar Australian aboriginal warrior Yagan, wanted for uniting his people and leading attacks on white colonists in Western Australia, is killed.
+1833 – Noongar Australian aboriginal warrior Yagan, wanted for the murder of white colonists in Western Australia, is killed.

 1848 – Waterloo railway station in London opens.

 1864 – American Civil War: Battle of Fort Stevens; Confederate forces attempt to invade Washington, D.C..

 1882 – The British Mediterranean fleet begins the Bombardment of Alexandria in Egypt as part of the 1882 Anglo-Egyptian War.

 1893 – The first cultured pearl is obtained by Kokichi Mikimoto.

 1893 – A revolution led by the liberal general and politician, José Santos Zelaya, takes over state power in Nicaragua.

 1895 – The Lumière brothers demonstrate film technology to scientists.